zoaq1/pySHOT-Discord/README.md

 * Be patient.
 * Get "clientid" and "clientsecret" from Imgur API

-If You have any other issues or questions.
-Open an Issue.
+If You have any other issues or questions, please open an Issue.

 ## License